 Juvenile Justice Education Services (JJES) serves a diverse population of students and provides instruction and activities that support their goals for a successful transition back to their community.
 Depending on the individual student's academic standing and personal goals, he/she will receive instruction aligned to the North Carolina Standard Course of Study, which leads to a standard high school diploma; or work toward obtaining their high school equivalency (HSE) by passing all sections of the High School Equivalency Test (HiSET); or participate in in-person career training, or enroll in a web-based post-secondary course.
-During the 2019-20 school year, seven students obtained their high school diploma and 10 students obtained their HSE diploma (testing was not conducted in the spring due to the COVID-19 pandemic).
-Of the students who returned to their community from a YDC commitment, approximately 80% were continuing to pursue their high school diploma, approximately 10% were continuing to work toward obtaining their HSE, and approximately 10% were enrolling in a community college/university or pursuing full-time employment.
+During the 2020-21 school year, 16 students obtained their high school diploma and 1 student obtained their HSE diploma (HSE testing continued to be limited at most locations due to the COVID-19 pandemic).
+Of the students who returned to their community from a YDC commitment, approximately 87% were continuing to pursue their high school diploma, approximately 6% were continuing to work toward obtaining their HSE, and approximately 7% were enrolling in higher education, a vocational training program or pursuing full-time employment.

 Our classrooms are led by NC licensed teachers who provide personalized instruction, incorporating direct instruction as well as supplemental web-based instruction through the Edgenuity platform.
-While most students are enrolled in their core curriculum courses (English, Math, Science, Social Studies), there is also an opportunity to take Career and Technical Education (CTE) courses such as Career Management,

-Personal Finance, Entrepreneurship, Horticulture, or Principals of Business.
+While most students are enrolled in their core curriculum courses (English, Math, Science, Social Studies), there is also an opportunity to take Career and Technical Education (CTE) courses such as Career Management, Personal Finance, Entrepreneurship, Horticulture, or Principals of Business.
 Students who are pursuing their HSE diploma receive instruction from a community college instructor through partnerships established between the youth development centers (YDC) and the local community college.
 Students who qualify for special education services receive support from highly qualified Exceptional Children's (EC) teachers and/or related service providers as stated in their individual education program (IEP), per the federal Individuals with Disabilities Act (IDEA).